 Jump to:

-Bisi bele bath is best served hot with crunchy potato chips, raita or boondi.
+- Bisi bele bhath is best served hot with crunchy potato chips, onion raita or boondi.

 Ingredients Notes

-Rice - I used jasmine rice for this recipe.
-Traditionally Sona masoori is the best option for this recipe as it stays true in its form.
+- Rice - Traditionally, Sona masoori is the best option for this recipe as it stays true to its form.

-Tamarind - This is one of the main ingredients to bring out the authentic taste.
-I used tamarind paste, but if you have fresh tamarind, that’s even better.
-Just soak a small quantity (size of a small lemon) in water and then use the tamarind water.
+- Tamarind - This is one of the main ingredients to bring out the authentic taste.
+I used fresh tamarind.
+Just soak a small quantity (the size of a small lemon) in water and then use the tamarind water.

 Press the saute button on the Instant Pot.
 Drizzle a few teaspoons of oil to the inner pot and as the oil heats up, add mustard seeds.

-When it starts to sizzle, add peanuts, and curry leaves.
+When it starts to sizzle, add peanuts(remove them and add them to the end if you prefer crunchy) and curry leaves.
 Saute for 1 minute.

 Add the chopped onions, and saute until translucent.